helllth/carma/README.md

 Before committing, ensure that the following conditions are met:

-if only project is affect run nx build before pushing.
+if only project is affected, run nx build before pushing.

 `npx nx build my-project-name`

-for the whole project run
+for the whole monorepot run,

-`npx nx run-many -t test`
+`npx nx run-many -t build --nxBail`

-make sure the submodules stay in sync

-`git submodule update --remote --recursive --merge`

-after updating the submodules one might need to skip the cache with

-`npx nx reset`

-or skip the cache directly with `--skipNxCache`

-all projects should build before committing.
+to check that all projects build before committing.

+Some possible additional Checks:

-`npx nx run-many -t build --skipNxCache --nxBail`
+`npx nx run-many -t lint  --nxBail`

-`npx nx run-many -t lint --skipNxCache --nxBail`
+`npx nx run-many -t build-storybook --nxBail`

-additional checks:

-`npx nx run-many -t build-storybook --skipNxCache --nxBail` `npx nx run-many -t test --skipNxCache --nxBail`
+`npx nx run-many -t test --nxBail`

+### Submodules

+If build errors occur due to submodules run:

+ `npm run update-all`

+ again, or just

+`git submodule update --init --recursive --remote --checkout --force`

+to force update to current remote state of all submodules in the repository.

 ### Typescript configuration